 I think different shoes are meant for different types of runs and I’m not alone.
 This is a key reason we rotate running shoes.

-While I love my minimal shoes (those with a lower heel to toe drop like the Saucony Kinvara), I learned the hard way that over 18 miles my knees and feet weren’t so pleased, but for short workouts they’re a great way to stay focused on connecting to the ground.
+While I love my minimal shoes (those with a lower heel to toe drop and less cushion), I learned the hard way that over 18 miles my knees and feet weren’t so pleased.
+For anything up to the half marathon they’re a great way to stay focused on connecting to the ground.

 Of course, you’ve also go options for a stability or other foot corrections, which I’m going to detail below.